deneb-viz/deneb-viz.github.io/versioned_docs/version-1.6/deeper-concepts/performance-considerations.md

 ## Applying Changes as You Type vs. Manually

-The Visual Editor has the ability to [apply changes to your output as you type them](visual-editor#toggle-auto-apply-ctrl--shift--enter).
+The Visual Editor has the ability to [apply changes to your output as you type them](visual-editor#auto-apply-changes-as-you-type-ctrl--shift--enter.
 Whilst this is pretty cool, it can really slow things down if you're making many changes to a particularly ambitious specification in a short space of time, as each change requires Vega or Vega-Lite to re-parse and render the output.

 We already use some techinques to minimise unnecessary chatter if this option is enabled, such as [debouncing text input](https://css-tricks.com/debouncing-throttling-explained-examples/), but it's still recommended that you apply your changes manually when ready, if editing a complex or data-intensive specification.